mokagio/MGSpriteView/README.md

 MGSpriteView
 ============

-A UIView subclass to play animation using a sprite sheet
+A UIView subclass to play animation using a sprite sheet and compatible with the Cocos2d .plist syntax.